rc12306/50.041-Chord-Project/README.md

 ```
 docker-compose up -d --scale node=5
 ```
-This create 1 root node, and 5 other nodes.
+This creates 1 root node, and 5 other nodes.